firesidefiction/firesidefiction.github.io/_contributors/millie-ho.md

 short-name: millie-ho
 permalink: millie-ho
 ---
 Millie Ho's short stories appear in _Lightspeed Magazine_, _Nightmare Magazine_, _Fireside Magazine_, and others.
 Her poems appear in _PRISM international_, _Strange Horizons_, and _Uncanny Magazine_.
 She was a finalist for the 2019 Rhysling Awards.
-Find her at [www.millieho.net](http://www.millieho.net).
+Find her at online at [millieho.net](http://www.millieho.net).